What to Do After Ovarian Cyst Removal Surgery?

 1. Will I lose weight when they remove the ovarian cysts?

 The removal of an ovarian cyst may not directly cause weight loss.
-However, cyst removal can improve hormonal balance in some cases and may lead to weight loss.
+However, cyst removal can sometimes improve hormonal balance and may lead to weight loss.

 Also, ovarian cyst surgery can cause stress on the body.
 Therefore, it is common for patients to experience some weight fluctuations after surgery due to factors such as fluid retention, changes in appetite, or changes in physical activity levels during recovery time.